Long Hair Was My Security Blanket — Until I Got The “Choppy Bob”

-My hair has had a good summer: It’s been in the sea, in the pool, drenched in sunshine, tonged, dyed and re-dyed.
-So, when Refinery29’s deputy beauty director Jacqueline recently asked if I wanted to cut my long hair into a “choppy bob”, it didn’t take me long to say yes.
+My hair has had a good summer: It’s been in the sea, in the pool, drenched in sunshine, curled, dyed and re-dyed.
+So, when Refinery29’s deputy beauty director Jacqueline recently asked if I wanted to cut my long hair into a “choppy bob,” it didn’t take me long to say yes.
 I really love having longer hair, but boy, those split ends were done.
-Call it a cliché, but as we enter autumn, I’m ready for a hair change and I’m keen to feel that cool breeze on my neck.
+Call it a cliché, but as we enter fall, I’m ready for a hair change and I’m keen to feel that cool breeze on my neck.

 AdvertisementADVERTISEMENT